NexLand-Team/.github/profile/README.md

 ## Hello!
-We are the people behind Nexland, a 3D sandbox game.
+We are the people behind Nexland, an online 3D sandbox game where people can create all kinds of places with virtual bricks.

 ![Nexland logo](logo.png)